Harry Hastings: Leprosy

-Hastings began to focus on leprosy in 1928 with the establishment of a “leprosy camp” to treat the epidemic that was sweeping Nigeria in the 1920s and 1930s.
-He asked the council of the British Medical Journal for permission for land to create a treatment facility (at that time referred to as a “leper colony” in Uburu).
+Hastings began to focus on leprosy in 1928 with the establishment of a "leprosy camp" to treat the epidemic that was sweeping Nigeria in the 1920s and 1930s.
+He asked the council of the British Medical Journal for permission for land to create a treatment facility (at that time referred to as a "leper colony" in Uburu).
 Unlike other missionaries, though, he never asked the council for money or for staff.
 Treatment was with hydnocarpus oil, adopted from traditional practices in India and China.
 The facility began with seventy patients in 1928, and grew to 200 by 1933.
 As a result of constructing a second hospital in Osu, a nearby village, Hastings was supervising 532 patients and grew to be called the Ogoja Leprosy Scheme, later named the Southern Ogoja Leprosy Service in 1946.

 Of the 532 patients, only 197 of them remained in the camp itself.
 Hastings did not isolate all patients with leprosy into compulsory, European style separate communities, which was considered a standard practice at the time.
 Hastings instead allowed patients to live in communities of their choosing arranged for by kin, thus providing therapy and being cheaper and easier to manage.
 The Hastings model was widely adopted in a number of different provinces in Nigeria.
 Hastings later built three more clinics.
-He thought his third clinic––in Owerri Eda, another village––would be his last, but competition from Catholic missionaries in the area starting in 1940 spurred Dr. Hastings to treat even more people.
+He thought his third clinic––in Owerri Eda, another village––would be his last, but competition from Catholic missionaries in the area starting in 1940 spurred Hastings to treat even more people.
 By 1943, Hastings opened the three additional clinics, and then he returned to Scotland in 1949 as a result of an illness.